There are people who believe in both evolution and the Bible, and they are not crazy. How do I know?

 No one cares.

 Yes, that could be a copyist error.
 Yes, it's possible that the original manuscripts of Ezra and Nehemiah might both have had 721, 725, or some other number.
-The point is, God didn't see fit to preserve that number accurate to our day, so why would we assume that he wanted to preserve it accurately in Ezra or Nehemiah's day?
+The point is, God didn't see fit to preserve that number accurate to our day, so why would we assume that he cared whether Ezra or Nehemiah wrote it accurately in their day?

 I believe that the Bible is inspired.
 I believe that Genesis 1 is inspired.
 In fact, I believe there was a literal garden of Eden, but there is nothing in the story of the garden of Eden that requires us to believe it is literal.